aquilesC/aquiles.me/content/digital garden.md

 If we put our own voice on each note (as opposed to quoting by copy/pasting), then the most part of the work is done.
 We can go from content consumers to content producers simply by putting thought and our context into what we write (see: [[hermeneutic circle]], [[lower the barrier to writing]]).

 ## Gardens for Inspiration
-I have modeled this website on the following gardens, although not all have the same approach, nor are actually maintained:
+I have modeled this website on the following gardens, although not all have the same approach, nor are actively maintained:

 - [Notes](https://notes.andymatuschak.org/About_these_notes) by [[Andy Matuschak]]
 - [Mental Nodes](https://www.mentalnodes.com/) by [[Anne-Laure le Cunff]]
 - [Tom Critchlow](https://tomcritchlow.com/)
 - [Joel Hooks](https://joelhooks.com/)

-Tags: #digital-garden, #writing, #knowledge-management #knowledge-generation
+Tags: #digital-garden, #writing, #knowledge-management #knowledge-generation****